 How to make Vegan Minestrone

-To make vegetable minestrone, cook chopped onion in a pot with olive oil over medium heat.
+To make vegetable minestrone vegan, cook chopped onion in a pot with olive oil over medium heat.
 Cook until the onions are tender then add the minced garlic.

 Then add broth, water, chopped carrots, chopped potatoes, diced tomatoes, and quinoa.
 Stir this together and then add 2 bay leaves and bring it to a boil and then reduce heat to a simmer.
 Cook the soup for 20 minutes or so until the carrots and potatoes are tender.